 The outcomes show that the major contributors to the overall potential environmental impacts are Electrolysis and Alumina production, aligning with findings from previous EGA LCA projects and from the IAI (IAI, 2022).
 Overall, the Electrolysis, including prebake anode production, can be considered as the most relevant process in this specific study.
-It has the highest contribution within all impact categories except EP for the EGA Total Standard Aluminium.
-The study also shows that electricity generation from natural gas to power the electrolysis is the dominant process in most environmental impact categories.
-The results of the EGA Total CelestiAL Aluminium have underscored, that replacing natural gas as the main power source for EGA with solar power, alongside using the most efficient electrolysis technology and relying entirely of alumina from EGA's own ATA refinery, presents a significant reduction potential for all impact categories (from -3% for to -69% for ADP (Fossil)) except ODP, which experiences an increase.
-The increase of the recycled content with the EGA total CelestiAL-R Aluminium decreases the impacts further by 23 to 26%.
+It has the highest contribution within all impact categories (53-81%) except EP (44%) for the EGA Total Standard Aluminium.
+The study also shows that electricity generation from natural gas for the electrolysis is the dominant process in most environmental impact categories.
+The results of the EGA Total CelestiAL Aluminium have underscored, that replacing natural gas as the main power source for EGA with solar power, alongside using the most efficient electrolysis technology and relying entirely of alumina from EGA's own ATA refinery, presents a significant reduction potential for all impact categories (from -17% for AP to -59% for GWP 100 and up to -72% for ADP (Fossil)) except ODP, which experiences an increase due to upstream emissions of photovoltaic production.
+The increase of the recycled content with the EGA total CelestiAL-R Aluminium decreases the impacts further by 23% to 26%.

-Bauxite mining and alumina production has the second highest burden in most categories (17-53%) except ODP (5%) for EGA Total Standard Aluminium.
+Bauxite mining and alumina production has the second highest burden in most categories (15-47%) except ODP (5%) for EGA Total Standard Aluminium.
 This is highly relevant for EGA's current upstream expansion and existing/potential supply chain partners.
 For example, compared to other EGA suppliers, ATA Alumina performs significantly better in terms of GWP.
-For CelestiAL and CelestiAL-R, the relative contribution of alumina increases as electrolysis impacts decrease, underscoring the increasing relevance of clean alumina supply.
+For CelestiAL and CelestiAL-R, the relative contribution of alumina refining to GWP, EP and ADP (fossil) results increases as electrolysis impacts decrease, underscoring the increasing relevance of clean alumina supply.